wtsky/javascript-style-guide/README.md

 <a name='arrays'>Arrays</a>
 ---------------------------

-  - Use the literal syntax for array creation
+- Use the literal syntax for array creation.

     ```javascript
+    // good
+    var items = [];

     // bad
     var items = new Array();

-    // good
-    var items = [];
     ```

 - If you don't know array length use Array#push.

     ```javascript
     var someStack = [];

+    // good
+    someStack.push('abracadabra');

     // bad
     someStack[someStack.length] = 'abracadabra';

-    // good
-    someStack.push('abracadabra');
     ```

-  - When you need to copy an array use Array#slice. [jsPerf](//jsperf.com/converting-arguments-to-an-array/7)
+- When you need to copy an array use Array#slice. ([jsPerf](//jsperf.com/converting-arguments-to-an-array/7))

     ```javascript
     var len = items.length;
     var itemsCopy = [];
     var i;

+    // good
+    itemsCopy = items.slice();

     // bad
     for (i = 0; i < len; i++) {
         itemsCopy[i] = items[i];
     }

-    // good
-    itemsCopy = items.slice();
     ```

 - To convert an array-like object to an array, use Array#slice.

     ```javascript
     function trigger() {